One of the largest upticks in hospitalizations creates staff fatigue

 After a weekly health care meeting, Cruse said the main concern is with the county’s hospital staff.

-“They’ve been doing this for 8 months, they are just worn down,” She said.
+“They’ve been doing this for eight months, they are just worn down,” She said.

 As for Phelps, she urges residents to mask up no matter where you live, to encourage the numbers to go down.